Life Insurance for New Parents: The Complete Sleep Easy Guide

 Here's something people don't talk about: when one parent dies, the surviving parent often can't maintain their previous work schedule.

 Even if your partner earns a good income now, losing you could force them into part-time work, lower-paying flexible roles, or periods out of the workforce entirely.
-Your life insurance needs to account for this.
+This is a factor many parents consider when calculating cover amounts.

 We all think tragedy happens to other families.
 The statistics say otherwise:

-You don't buy life insurance because you expect to die young.
-You buy it because your children can't afford the risk of you being wrong.
+People don't buy life insurance because they expect to die young.
+They buy it because their children can't afford the risk of them being wrong.

 The Family: